UPPMAX/programming_formalisms/docs/introductions/sdlc_tools.md

          - get tips for README files
          - get tips for full documentation and tutorials

+## Do you remember?
+???- "Why do we want to work with the mentioned tools?"

+???- "What is Unified modelling language"

+???- "What is source control and what are  the benefits?"

+???- "When to write documentation?"

+???- "What does reproducibility mean?"

+???- "Why sharing?"

 ## Summary of SDLC tools
 - Now after the overview you are ready to dig deeper in the topics and try it out yourself!